 When you look at an empty Google Docs document, you're naturally tempted to copy and paste.
 But is it safe, and can your teacher see when you’ve taken content from another source?
-They have a wide range of tools and techniques at their disposal, many of which you may not even know exist.
-Let’s delve into how teachers can tell if you've plagiarized.

 How Teachers Detect Copy-Pasting